mhurhangee/mooai/README.md

 Your Slack app needs the following OAuth scopes:

+- `app_mentions:read` - Allow the app to read app mentions
 - `assistant:write` - Allow the app to act as an App agent
 - `channels:history` - View messages in public channels
 - `channels:join` - Join public channels
 - `chat:write` - Send messages
+- `commands` - Allow the app to register commands
 - `files:read` - Access files (for PDF support)
 - `groups:history` - View messages in private channels
 - `im:history` - View messages in direct messages
+- `users:read` - Read user information

+### Event subscriptions

+Your app needs to subscribe to the following events:

+- `app_home_opened` - When a user opens their home tab
+- `app_mention` - When the app is mentioned in a channel
+- `assistant_thread_started` - When a user starts a new assistant thread
+- `assistant_thread_context_changed` - When a user sends a message in an assistant thread
+- `message:im` - When a message is sent in a channel

 ## Installation